Neural Style Transfer: A Review

-\textbf{Adversarial examples.} Several studies have shown that deep classification network is easily fooled by \emph{adversarial examples} \cite{szegedy2013intriguing,goodfellow2014explaining}, which are generated by applying perturbations to input images (\eg, Figure~\ref{fig:adversarial}(c)).
-Previous studies on adversarial examples mainly focus on deep classification network.
-However, in Figure~\ref{fig:adversarial}, we demonstrate that adversarial examples also exist in deep generative network.
-In Figure~\ref{fig:adversarial}(d), one can hardly recognise the semantic content, which is originally contained in Figure~\ref{fig:adversarial}(c).
+\textbf{Adversarial examples.} Several studies have shown that deep classification networks are easily fooled by \emph{adversarial examples} \cite{szegedy2013intriguing,goodfellow2014explaining}, which are generated by applying perturbations to input images (\eg, Figure~\ref{fig:adversarial}(c)).
+Previous studies on adversarial examples mainly focus on deep classification networks.
+However, as shown in Figure~\ref{fig:adversarial}, we find that adversarial examples also exist in generative style transfer networks.
+In Figure~\ref{fig:adversarial}(d), one can hardly recognise the content, which is originally contained in Figure~\ref{fig:adversarial}(c).
 It reveals the difference between generative networks and the human vision system.
 The perturbed image is still recognisable to humans but leads to a different result for generative style transfer networks.
 However, it remains unclear why some perturbations could make such a difference, and whether some similar noised images uploaded by the user could still be stylised into the desired style.
 Interpreting and understanding adversarial examples in NST could help to avoid some failure cases in stylisation.

-\paragraph{4) Evaluation methodology.} We believe that the lack of a gold standard aesthetic criterion is a major cause that prevents NST from becoming a mainstream research direction like object detection and recognition.
-Li \etal \cite{li2017universal} propose to design a user study to address the aesthetic evaluation problem.
-It is not practical since the results vary a lot with different observers.
-We conduct an experiment for user studies and show our results in Figure~\ref{fig:aesthetic}.
-Given the same stylised result, different observers have quite different ratings.
-We believe that the problem of a standard aesthetic criterion for NST is a generalised problem of \emph{Photographic Image Aesthetic Assessment}, and one could get inspirations from related researches in this area.
-Here, we recommend \cite{deng2017image} for an overview of \emph{Photographic Image Aesthetic Assessment}.